-The amount of fan-made anime videos on YouTube grows and grows every day.
+The number of fan-made anime videos on YouTube grows and grows every day.
 And just like with all internet content, there are tons of good-quality videos, and then there’s some that are… not so good.
 Out of the vast sea, one channel that stuck out to me as unique, creative, and deserving attention is mynameissport.

 This channel creates English covers of different anime openings and closings.
 Not only that, the videos showcase many different talents, including singers, musicians, cosplayers, and artists.